open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 A README file contains an introduction to what your open source project is all about.
 A good README should be clear, concise, up-to-date, and detailed.
 This file is located in your root directory and serves as the first impression for your contributors.

-Here are some things to consider inside your README file:
+Here are some things to consider inside your README:

 - project title and summary
 - brief instructions on how to setup the project